 The idea that those additional attributes that you need to capture around your data that might not be captured in your source system are managed somewhere.
 Typically they're used for managing hierarchies for reporting.
 It might be for other kinds of attributes.
 Stores, for instance.
-If you have a store network you might need to capture some attributes such as the floor space, the accessibility of parking for instance for that store.
+If you have a store network and are doing retail analytics you might need to capture some attributes such as the floor space, the accessibility of parking for instance for that store.
 There's some simple examples of those additional attributes that you need to capture and it's typically called master data.

 The third area is maintaining a central business data glossary or data dictionary.
 It's something that is often done, maybe not necessarily in the easiest way, to kind of search on.
 It might be a Word document that's published on an intranet or some kind of portal.
 I'm going to show an example of how we do it with clients today.
 The idea is to capture those definitions, as i mentioned before, so that people understand that gross margin is actually calculated this particular way and this is what it means.